xyu/wordpress-heroku/README.md

 Sending Email
 -------------

-[WP SendGrid](http://wordpress.org/plugins/wp-sendgrid/) plugin is included in the repository allowing the use of [SendGrid](https://addons.heroku.com/sendgrid/) for media uploads.
+[SendGrid](http://wordpress.org/plugins/sendgrid-email-delivery-simplified/) plugin is included in the repository allowing the use of [SendGrid](https://addons.heroku.com/sendgrid/) for emails.

 Add SendGrid to your app